 2.1.5 Operating Accounts.
 “Operating Accounts” consist of State Funds set aside for specified purposes to be made available as and when required to meet such purposes.
 State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 9.0 below by Liquidity Managers or such other financial institutions as determined by the Board.

 2.1.6 Settlement Accounts.
-“Settlement Accounts” consist of State Funds that have been deposited into a demand deposit account following the processing of a debit or credit card transaction.
+“Settlement Accounts” consist of State Funds that have been deposited into a demand deposit account held at a Merchant Bank following the processing of a debit or credit card transaction.
 Cleared amounts deposited to the Settlement Accounts, net of merchant processor and related fees, shall be transmitted via ACH to a Collection and Disbursement Account within two business days after deposit.
 Settlement Accounts shall be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 10.0 below.
+The term “Merchant Bank” means a qualified financial institution approved by the Board to maintain a Settlement Account.

 2.2 List of Accounts.
-OST shall maintain on its website a current listing of all Accounts and the Cash Management Banks, Liquidity Managers, Reserve Managers, and Endowment Managers approved by the Board to manage State Funds in such Accounts.
+OST shall maintain on its website a current listing of all Accounts and the Cash Management Banks, Merchant Banks, Liquidity Managers, Reserve Managers, and Endowment Managers approved by the Board to manage State Funds in such Accounts.

 3.0 Allocation of State Funds